 As is often the case in a small town, Zapata doesn't have a public transportation system that people use for their commute.

-The per capita income in Zapata in 2010 was $20,171, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,684 for a family of four.
+The per capita income in Zapata in 2010 was $23,370, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $93,480 for a family of four.
 However, Zapata contains both very wealthy and poor people as well.

+Zapata is an extremely ethnically-diverse town.
 The people who call Zapata home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Zapata, accounting for 94.91% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Zapata residents report their race to be White, followed by Black or African-American.
-Zapata also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 95.77% of the town’s residents.
-Important ancestries of people in Zapata include German, Scots-Irish, Irish, and Yugoslavian.
+Important ancestries of people in Zapata include English, Scots-Irish, Irish, and Yugoslavian.

 The most common language spoken in Zapata is Spanish.
 Other important languages spoken here include English and Italian.